Steedalion/personal_website/README.md

 # About

-I was recently appointed as junior lecturer at Stellenbosch University in early 2023, while perusing a [PhD](phd.md) at UNIST in South Korea.
+I was recently appointed as junior lecturer at Stellenbosch University in early 2023, while pursuing a [PhD](phd.md) at UNIST in South Korea.
 Before this, I spent a short time as an engineering consultant.

 # Academic works